jonescompneurolab/hnn-core/doc/glossary.rst

     drive
-        An artificial cell or population of artificial cells that only produces spikes according to a given pattern and is used to initiate and sustain cell spiking in the network
+        An exogenous source of excitatory action potentials that perturbs the cortical column network.

     gid
         The "global" cell ID.
 A gid is assigned to each cell in the